mataraimov/bucketlist/README.md

 ## This is my midterm project for CS 204 course at AIU CS department.

 ## Requirements
+- Used a PostgreSQL Database
+- Deployed online
 - Heroku [Link to the site]https://bucketlist2222.herokuapp.com/main

 - Screenshots: